 To date, First 5 Kern has allocated more than $160 million dollars to support child development programs throughout Kern County.
-These programs have help ensure that all children are healthy and prepared to enter school.
+These programs have helped ensure that all children are healthy and prepared to enter school.
 Funding for these programs is obtained through Proposition 10 tobacco tax dollars, which First 5 Kern administers.

-Proposition 10 was passed by the voters of California in November 1998 and the Legislature codified the Proposition as the California Children and Families Act of 1998.
-This initiative added a $.50 per pack tax on cigarettes and other tobacco products, and created a trust fund for the revenues collected.
-Revenues are used to fund local health, childcare and education programs that promote early childhood development for children prenatal to age five.
+Proposition 10, passed by the voters of California in November 1998 and codified by the legislature as the California Children and Families Act of 1998, added a $.50 per pack tax on cigarettes and tobacco products.
+This created a trust fund for the revenues collected to be used for local health, child care and education programs that promote early childhood development for children prenatal to age five.

 In February 2001, the Strategic Plan for Early Childhood Development in Kern County was developed and adopted.
 This plan provides the Commission with a means by which they can identify the diversity of needs and suggest actions and policies to improve early childhood development services throughout Kern County.
 As mandated by the law, the Strategic Plan is reviewed annually and revised, if necessary.
-The 2016-17 Strategic Plan, along with the Five-Year Financial Plan, guides the funding priorities for the next three to five years.
+The Strategic Plan, along with the Five-Year Financial Plan, guides the funding priorities for the next three to five years.